|

 Order and Factory Records, looking for

-producer (and co-director of Factory) - throws a massive strop;
+of Factory) - throws a massive strop; he wanted to

 Late

-- the industrial girders, iron pillars, and high ceiling - Ben
+girders, iron pillars, and high ceiling - Ben Kelly

 Open